-- HDFS directories and files File Browser

-- · Hive database and tables Metastore Manager

-- MapReduce, YARN, Pig Job Browser

-- 1. Start and log into the Cloudera Navigator data management component UI.

-- 2. Run a search in the Navigator UI.

-- 3. Do one of the following:

-- Search results

-- 1. Click the View in Hue link in a search result entry. - Entity details - 1.
+- 2. Log in to the Cloudera Navigator console using the credentials assigned by your administrator. - 3.
+Run a search in the Navigator UI. - 4.
+Do one of the following: - · Search results - 1.
+Click the View in Hue link in a search result entry. - Entity details - 1.
 Click an entity link returned in the search.
 The entity Details tab displays. - 2.
 To the left of the Details tab, select Actions > View in Hue.